syncfusion-content/typescript-docs/TypeScript/Maps/Getting-Started.md

-You can refer to shape data and datasource as illustrated in the html page,
+You can refer to shape data and datasource as illustrated in the HTML page,

 {% highlight html %}